 Decorations

-You can go either fun or scary or both with decorations.
+Decorations can be as simple or extravagant as you want.
+You can go either fun or scary or do a mix of both with decorations.
 Maybe decorate the backyard with a fall theme.
 Then decorate the garage as a haunted house.
-Use lights, wreaths,pumpkins, and other fun decorations.
+Use lights, wreaths, pumpkins, and other fun decorations.

 Food and Drinks

-For dessert, serve candy (of course) and other fun treats like Frankenstein Cookies or these easy Mummy Cookies.
+For dessert, serve candy (of course) and other fun treats like Frankenstein Cookies or Mummy Cookies.
+You can even package them up in little bags with these cute Halloween Treat Bag Toppers.

 Party Activities

-Set up some classic games like bobbing for apples in the backyard.
-Then for even more fun, set up a haunted house in the garage.
-Use boxes, garbage bags, fake spider webs set up an easy little maze through the garage.
+You could also set up a haunted house in the garage.
+Use boxes, garbage bags, and fake spider webs to set up an easy little maze through the garage.
 Play spooky music and have at least one element of surprise to scare people.

 Print out some Halloween games for younger kids to do at a table.
 Have a fun game of Halloween BINGO.
-Set out the games on a table with some pens, pencils and crayons so kids can keep themselves occupied.
-You could also roll these up and attach some pumpkin crayons for trick or treaters with food allergies.
+Set the games on a table with pens, pencils, and crayons so kids can keep themselves occupied.
+You could also roll these up and attach pumpkin crayons for trick-or-treaters with food allergies.

-This Halloween think beyond trick or treating and instead stay home and through open your backyard, garage or driveway to your neighbors and friends.
-Hopefully the fun will last far beyond Halloween in your neighborhood this year.
+This Halloween, think beyond trick or treating and instead stay home and open your backyard, garage, or driveway to your neighbors and friends.
+Hopefully, the fun will last far beyond Halloween in your neighborhood this year.